adam-lynch/adam-lynch.github.io/writing/resurrecting-clippy.md

 ---
 date: 2016-03-08
-description: Remember Clippy?
+summary: Remember Clippy?
 First shipped with Windows 97, Clippy was a “smart” assistant for Microsoft Office.
 A selfless shape-shifting paperclip who would appear out of nowhere to help you in any way it could.
 And how did you treat...
 original:
   blogLink: https://engineroom.teamwork.com
   blogName: Teamwork's Engine Room